3 Using the Standard SDK

 script is for an IA-based target machine using i586 tuning:

 When you run the setup script, the same environment variables are defined as are when you run the setup script for an extensible SDK.
-See the “Running the Extensible SDK Environment Setup Script” section for more information.
+See the “Installed Extensible SDK Directory Structure” section for more information.